The surname Porcia derives from the Italian word "porco," meaning "hog; " as such, it may have evolved from a nickname

 Early Notables of the Porcia family (pre 1700)

 Prominent among members of the family was Porcello di Arrigo, an army captain in Pisa in 1351.
 Nicolo Porcia was Senator of Rome a century later.
 Giacomo Porco was Bishop of Patti, and became Archbishop of Messina in 1449.
-A member of the Porcello family was the mayor of Cagli in...
-Another 74 words (5 lines of text) are included under the topic Early Porcia Notables in all our PDF Extended History products and printed products wherever possible.
+A member of the Porcello family was the mayor of Cagli in 1478.
+Stefano Porcari was an orator and revolutionary leader of the 15th...
+Another 62 words (4 lines of text) are included under the topic Early Porcia Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Porcia family to the New World and Oceana